 (makes 5 to 6 cups, enough for two standard enchilada recipes)

 - 1 tablespoon Mexican oregano

 - 1/2 tablespoon Kosher salt

 Cut the heads off the chiles and shake out all the seeds.
 Cut the chiles up with a pair of scissors (or rip them by hand) into large pieces.

 Heat a large skillet on medium low.
 Place the dried chile pieces on the skillet to heat, pressing down to blister.
 Turn the chiles over and heat a few seconds more.

 Bring a small pot of water to boil.
 Place the chiles into a non-reactive bowl and pour enough boiling water into the bowl to cover the chiles.
 Place a lid over the bowl and allow to sit for at least an hour, to soften the chiles.

 Pull the chiles out of the soaking water and place in a blender with the chicken stock, tomato sauce, garlic, cumin, oregano and salt.
 Blend until liquefied, about a minute.

 At this point, you can strain the sauce through a fine mesh strainer over a bowl or pan, but I don’t bother.
-I’ve done it before, but since my blender works well enough to only leave a little chile piece or two, I like to leave it as is.
-I think the sauce has more character that way.
+I’ve done it before, but since my blender works well enough to only leave a little chile piece or two, I just leave it as is.